-То: General Purposes Committee Meeting Date: 25th October 2016 From: LGSS Finance Director Electoral division(s): All Forward Plan ref: Not applicable Key decision: No Purpose: To update the committee on the current level of debt and actions being taken to manage it presently, to review the targets set and propose actions to control it further.
-Recommendation: The Committee is asked to note the current position and agree the revised targets and proposed actions detailed below to manage it down to these levels. (i) that the Debt Service continues to engage with CCC to convert services to pay on application using online processes wherever possible with particular focus on eradicating all low value invoices being issued for less than £250. (ii) that the Debt and Financial Assessment Services continue to engage with ASC on process changes designed to improve the speed information is provided/shared, the collection and sharing of data on care packages and increase direct debit penetration with the aim of securing one for all new cases with immediate effect. (iii) that the Collections Strategy be reviewed and updated to reduce the timescales before intervention takes place and implement a clear direction for how low value invoices will be managed to enable resources to be deployed in the most effective way. (iv) that the Debt Service to assess the effectiveness of the current debt collection agencies, whether they should continue to be used (or replaced) and how best this type of service could be used to support collecting debt.
+From: LGSS Finance Director

+Electoral division(s): All

+Forward Plan ref: Not applicable Key decision: No

+Purpose: To update the committee on the current level of debt and actions being taken to manage it presently, to review the targets set and propose actions to control it further.

+Recommendation: The Committee is asked to note the current position, agree the revised targets and proposed actions detailed below to manage it down to these levels.

+(i) that the Debt Service continues to engage with Cambridgeshire County Council (CCC) to convert services to pay on application using online processes wherever possible with particular focus on eradicating all low value invoices being issued for less than £250.

+- (ii) that the Debt and Financial Assessment Services continue to engage with Adult Social Care (ASC) on process changes designed to improve the speed information is provided/shared, the collection and sharing of data on care packages and increase direct debit penetration with the aim of securing one for all new cases with immediate effect. - (iii) that the Collections Strategy has been reviewed and updated to reduce the timescales before intervention takes place and implement a clear direction for how low value invoices will be managed to enable resources to be deployed in the most effective way. - (iv) that the Debt Service continues to assess the effectiveness of the current debt collection agencies, whether they should continue to be used (or replaced) and how best this type of service could be used to support collecting debt. - (v) that once access to DWP CIS is available, introduce telephone financial assessments to speed up the invoicing process and reduce the potential for bad debt to occur.

-- (v) that once access to DWP CIS is available, introduce telephone financial assessments to speed up the invoicing process and reduce the potential for bad debt to occur. - (vi) that once access to DWP CIS is available, in collaboration with ASC introduce a provisional charge matrix to replace the current full cost approach where a financial assessment cannot be completed to minimise the likelihood of debt accruing that is not actually due. - (vii) continue with the implementation of the ICON system and seek with CCC to exploit its full potential in due course. - (viii) That the debt targets be rebased to the current levels with a target to reduce these by 10% each financial year commencing in 2017/18.
+- (vi) that once access to DWP CIS is available, in collaboration with ASC introduce a provisional charge matrix to replace the current full cost approach where a financial assessment cannot be completed to minimise the likelihood of debt accruing that is not actually due. - (vii) continue with the implementation of the ICON system and seek with CCC to exploit its full potential in due course. - (viii) That the debt targets be rebased to the current levels split ASC only and Sundry debt with a target to reduce the aged debt levels in each financial year from 2017-18 as follows: